 Premise liability suggests property owners have a duty to maintain their property and protect the public from foreseeable tree hazards.
 A property owner who fails to protect the public from a known, foreseeable hazard resulting in injury or property damage may be held liable in a lawsuit.

-Certified arborists are involved in managing tree risk and hazard evaluation is a component of risk management.
 Arborists act to reduce risk by examining trees, rating their likelihood of failure and recommend a course of action to abate the hazard and reduce the risk.
-Tree risk assessment and tree inventories are procedures that demonstrate a property owner’s pro-active action to meet their “duty of care”.
+Tree risk assessment demonstrates a property owner’s pro-active action to meet their “duty of care”.

 The three components of tree risk assessment are: